rubyConsole/app2/README.md

 ## Contribute to translation

 Please **do not** create a pull request to update translation. tooot's translation is managed through [https://crowdin.tooot.app/](https://crowdin.tooot.app/) and Crowdin struggles to properly sync two ways.
-If there is a minor update and you do not want to register an account on Crowdin, please open an issue.
+If there is a minor update and you do not want to register an account on Crowdin, please open an issue

 ## Special thanks